dcrommie/walbrook/education/understanding-hedge-funds.md

 #### Maximum Loss

-Total loss of capital invested.
+Total loss of the capital invested.

 ### Profit / Loss

 Timing and quantum of returns are dependent on hedge fund manager and strategy employed, though typically independent of movements in liquid equity and bond markets.

-Returns typically driven by absolute return objectives (no benchmarking).
+Absolute return objectives typically drive returns with no benchmarking.

 ### Trading Process